s3716853/Memory_Allocator/README.md

     Code will load in any file of strings seperated by line you give it and allocate the memory needed to store each string, set that memory to be the string as a character array, then it will deallocate each string.

-    Loading in multiple files will allow you to run test on an allocator with the memort chunks created from the previous tests.
+    Loading in multiple files will allow you to run test on an allocator with the memory chunks created from the previous tests.

     First file loaded in will always need to create new memory chunks for each string as none would have been